ichaochao9/gmtsar_optimize_robust/README.md

 The output can subsequently be processed using the appropriate GMTSAR offset fitting workflow, such as `fitoffset.csh`.

-## Known limitation

-The region-selection options `-x0`, `-x1`, `-y0`, and `-y1` are not implemented
-in this preview release.
-They are explicitly rejected instead of being silently ignored.

 ## Attribution and citation